Samuel Plato: Indiana projects

 During his year in Indiana, at a time when the Ku Klux Klan reached an all-time record half a million members in the state, Plato found support from wealthy business owners John Schaumleffel and J. Woodrow Wilson.
 Plato also had a partnership for about ten years with Jasper Burden, a black building contractor in Marion.
 Plato's early projects in Marion include the Second Baptist Church, completed in 1905; the Classical Revival-style First Baptist Church, commissioned in 1913; and the Platonian Apartments, built in 1910.

 One of Plato's best-known residential projects was designing and building the fifteen-room J. Woodrow Wilson House in Marion in 1912.
 The Neoclassical-style home was "one of the finest structures in the city" and reportedly cost $135,000 at the time of its construction.
 Wilson House (also known as the Wilson-Vaughan Home and the Hostess House) was added to the National Register of Historic Places in 1988.

 Plato received contracts to design and build other private residences and commercial buildings in Marion and elsewhere in Indiana.
 Examples of his work include the First United Baptist Church in Wabash and the Second Baptist Church (added to the National Register of Historic Places in 1983) in Bloomington, Indiana.
 Another project was the Swallow-Robin residence hall, which was built in 1917 on the Taylor University campus in Upland, Indiana.

-While working in Marion, Plato became known for providing employment opportunities for blacks and whites on his construction projects at a time when it was a rare practice for black businessmen to hire white workers in the early decades of the twentieth century.
+While working in Marion, Plato became known for providing employment opportunities for black and white people on his construction projects at a time when it was a rare practice for black businessmen to hire white workers in the early decades of the twentieth century.
 According to a 1928 national survey that was published in the 1931-32 Negro Year Book, less than 1.2 percent of black-owned businesses employed white workers.
 Plato's practice of hiring African-American workers for his projects, especially for work that required skilled labor, gave them a chance to improve their skills.
 His efforts were also successful in opening the building trade unions to African-American workers.